kubeflow/website/content/en/docs/components/hyperparameter-tuning/resume-experiment.md

 Use this policy if you intend to restart the experiment.
 After experiment is succeeded, suggestion's deployment and service stay running.
-Modify experiment's trial count parameters to restart it.
+Modify experiment's trial count parameters to restart the experiment.

+When you delete the experiment, suggestion's deployment and service are deleted.

 This is the default policy for all Katib experiments.
 You can omit `.spec.resumePolicy` parameter for that functionality.